The New Zealand Veterinary Nursing Association (NZVNA)

 This includes our members only journal - the New Zealand Veterinary Nurse (NZVNJ), emails directly to our members, and social media - Instagram and Facebook, which includes eight support groups.

-If you would like to contribute to the New Zealand Veterinary Nurse Journal please contact Antoinette.
+If you would like to contribute to the New Zealand Veterinary Nurse Journal please contact Michelle as below.

 Social Media Lead: Yani Riley socialmedia@nzvna.org.nz